zijianyue/site-lisp/doom-modeline-master/README.md

 - An indicator for current input method
 - An indicator for `LSP` state
 - An indicator for github notifications
+- An indicator for unread emails with `mu4e-alert`.
 - An indicator for buffer position which is compatible with `nyan-mode`
 - An indicator for party parrot
 - An indicator for PDF page number